Knowing What NOT to Invest

 How Much and When?

-Unlike investing during your working years when you were not dependent on your Retirement Bucket™ to withdraw money to support your lifestyle, investing properly in your retirement years begins with first knowing what portion of your Retirement Bucket™ NOT to invest.
+As I shared in my book, THE RELAXING RETIREMENT FORMULA, unlike investing during your working years when you were not dependent on your Retirement Bucket™ to withdraw money to support your lifestyle, investing on the other side of The Employment Dependency Threshold™ begins with first knowing what portion of your Retirement Bucket™ NOT to invest.

 This may sound rather odd, but think about it.